Donal McDermott: Rochdale

 On 7 May 2015, McDermott signed a one-year contract with Rochdale.
 Upon joining the club, he was given a number twelve shirt.

 McDermott made his debut for Rochdale, starting a match and playing 67 minutes before being substituted, in a 2–0 win over Peterborough United in the opening game of the season.
 Three days later on 11 August 2015, he scored his first goal for the club in the 45th minute against Coventry City in the first round of the League Cup and helped Rochdale win 5–3 on penalties following a 1–1 draw.
 His goal against Coventry City later earned him the club's Goal of the Month for August and Goal of the Season.
 Four days later on 15 August 2015, McDermott scored his second goal for the club, in a 2–0 win against Blackpool.
 Since joining Rochdale, McDermott quickly became a first team regular, playing in the midfield position.
 For his performance, he was awarded the club's Player of the Month for August.
 McDermott then scored his second goal for Rochdale, in a 3–1 win against Colchester United on 19 December 2015.
 Two weeks later on 2 January 2016, McDermott set up two goals for Calvin Andrew, who scored twice during the match, in a 3–0 win against Walsall.
 However, he was sidelined for a month after suffering a stomach complaint.
-It wasn't until on 5 March 2016 when McDermott made his return to the starting line–up against Coventry City, playing 60 minutes before being substituted, in a 1–0 win.
+On 5 March 2016, McDermott made his return to the starting line–up against Coventry City, playing 60 minutes before being substituted, in a 1–0 win.
 Following his return from injury, he began to contribute with six assists, including twice against Blackpool on 16 April 2016.
 McDermott also regained his first team place, playing in the midfield position.
 At the end of the 2015–16 season, he went on to make forty–three appearances and scoring three times in all competitions.
 Following this, McDermott signed a contract extension with the club.